GitKraken Customer Story

 Superna’s development tasks are created in Jira and then assigned to developers.
 Prior to using Git Integration for Jira, they were using the free out-of-the-box Bitbucket connector.
 This provided a small glimpse into development activity, and it was only available from the Jira issue view.

 Git Integration for Jira made life easier for developers.
 They created branches and pull requests directly from the Jira issue view.
-And with deep links to GitKraken Client and GitLens, they were able to easily switch between surfaces without losing context of the issue or code.
+And with deep links to GitKraken Desktop and GitLens, they were able to easily switch between surfaces without losing context of the issue or code.

 Product managers and dev team leads took advantage of the Repository Browser (for comparing branches and tags to see a diff of issues) and the Git Commits page (to see a chronological list and details of all commits made within a Jira project).
 This allowed them to view and analyze development activity across multiple issues at the same time – saving time and helping them understand what work needs to be followed up on.